zpon/dr-on-demand/README.md

 # DR on Demand ROKU channel

-This project is not affiliated with DR / Danmark Radio in any way.
+This project is not affiliated with DR / Danmarks Radio in any way.